i4Trust/tutorials/PacketDelivery-ReferenceExample/i4Trust-Marketplace/README.md

 Finally install the Business API Ecosystem.
 Make sure to setup an Ingress or OpenShift route in the [values file](./values/values-marketplace.yml) for external access of the Marketplace UI (e.g. https://marketplace.domain.org).
 Furthermore adapt the configuration options for the databases, elasticsearch and Keyrock instances which have been setup before.
+This includes setting the OAuth2 credentials noted down before.

 This values file incorporates the usage of the [i4Trust theme](https://github.com/i4Trust/bae-i4trust-theme) for the marketplace UI.
 External IDPs of service providers and service consumers, which are supposed to login to the marketplace via their own IDPs,